 Hernia mesh failure is when the body rejects the mesh leading to very severe and life threatening side effects which could eventually be fatal.
 Hernia mesh is used in more than one million hernia surgeries each year.
 It is the most commonly used hernia treatment in modern health, used in 90% of all procedures.
 The mesh is placed behind the hernia using a small incision.
 Although the mesh has proven successful for thousands of patients, many have experienced complications after the procedure.
 Infection is the most common complaint.
 The complications have been so widespread that the FDA has recalled numerous hernia meshes since their initial approval.
 Sadly, many people were negatively impacted by the hernia meshes before these recalls.
-Many victims suffered hernia mesh problems years later.
+Many victims suffered hernia mesh complications and problems years later.
 Hernia mesh pain years later could be caused by hernia mesh rejection.

 WHAT IS HERNIA MESH FAILURE?